Astolat Dollhouse Castle: History

-Ownership

-The Astolat Dollhouse Castle was acquired by collector L. Freeman in 1996 and moved to the Nassau County Museum of Art.
-Freeman is an avid collector of dollhouses and since her acquisition of the Astolat Dollhouse Castle she has continually upgraded its interiors with additional one-of-a-kind antique miniatures, tiny antique furniture, and paintings in addition to those that already existed within the structure.
-There are reportedly now about 30,000 miniatures pieces in the Astolat Dollhouse Castle collection, but only about 10,000 are displayed at any one time.
-The inventory is rotated.
-The Astolat Dollhouse Castle was on rare public display at the Time-Warner Center at Columbus Circle, New York City from 12 November to 8 December 2015.
-All proceeds from this exhibition benefited charities for children, including St Jude's Children's Hospital, Orphans International, and others.
+Description

+The structure has a total height of 9 ft, and was built to a 25.4 mm to 304.8 mm scale (one inch to one foot) (1:12) scale.
+It weighs approximately 800 lb.
+The interior consists of 29 rooms and adjacent areas (e.g. hallways, corridors, sitting areas, and windows), that contain approximately 10,000 separate interior pieces.

+Astolat Castle has a copper roof and structural wood walls that are finished on the exterior with papier-mâché and then sculpted to a rough faux stone finish.
+The Colleen Moore fairy Castle Dollhouse and the Astolat Dollhouse Castle were designed with fixed contiguous exterior walls to create a three-dimensional viewing effect, when viewers peer into the castle.
+Other walls can be opened or removed for group viewing.

+On 10 May 1982, dollhouse creator Colleen Moore took a trip to view the Astolat Dollhouse and met with Diehl.
+When Astolat was first installed, the museum's curator stated "each room is decorated with furniture, tables, chairs, artwork and lighting made by artisans from around the world, and the materials are unique and expensive."
+Unique parquet floors, framed mirrors, tapestries, gold chandeliers, oil paintings, and fireplaces lead up to the top floor housing the "wizard’s tower" outfitted with telescopes and zodiacal signs.
+The furnishings include seven periods and styles, including Spanish, Oriental, Tudor, 18th-century English, and Victorian.

 Layout and floor plan

 Consisting of seven levels, stairways, and hallways, Astolat Dollhouse Castle was created for 360 degree viewing.
 As with the Colleen Moore dollhouse certain exterior walls are fixed to create a 3-D viewing experience.
 The basement level consists of the Knights Of Columbus room, wine cellar, kitchens, and the armory.
 The main floor contains the entrance foyer, main stairway, and butler's closet.
 Next level up contains the formal living room, dining room, and music room and its audience balcony.
 The fourth level contains the private library containing duelling pistols, a library of miniature books, fireplace, miniature daguerreotypes, and the oil painting display area.
 Fifth level contains the sleeping quarters.
 Sixth floor contains the grand ballroom, musician's alcove, bar area and sitting rooms.
 Wizards's tower is on the top level and contains hand painted zodiac signs, telescope, observatory and astronomical depictions.